Resources

 • Hadley – The mission of Hadley is to create personalized learning opportunities that empower adults with vision loss or blindness to thrive – at home, at work, and in their communities.
 Founded in 1920 by William Hadley, an educator who lost his eyesight later in life, Hadley offers practical help, connection and support free of charge to anyone with a visual impairment, their families and professionals supporting them.
 Hadley provides online, large print, braille, and audio media, reaching all 50 states and 100 countries.

-• National Eye Institute – The National Eye Institute (NEI) was established by Congress in 1968 to protect and prolong the vision of the American people.
+• National Eye Institute (NEI) was established by Congress in 1968 to protect and prolong the vision of the American people.
 NEI research leads to sight-saving treatments, reduces visual impairment and blindness, and improves the quality of life for people of all ages.
 NEI-supported research has also advanced our knowledge of how the visual system—from the eyes to the brain—works in health and disease.
 NEI supports vision research through approximately 2,100 research grants and training awards made to scientists at more than 150 medical centers, universities, and other institutions across the country and around the world.
 NEI also conducts laboratory and patient-oriented research at its own facilities located on the NIH campus in Bethesda, Maryland.

-• Superfest Disability Film Festival – Superfest Disability Film Festival is the longest running disability film festival in the world.
+• Superfest Disability Film Festival is the longest running disability film festival in the world.
 Since it first debuted in a small Los Angeles showcase in 1970 it has become an eagerly anticipated international event—hosted by Paul K. Longmore Institute on Disability at San Francisco State.
 For more than 30 years, Superfest has celebrated cutting-edge cinema that portrays disability through a diverse, complex, unabashed, and engaging lens.
 Superfest is one of the few festivals worldwide that prioritizes access for disabled filmgoers of all kinds.

-• Paul K. Longmore Institute on Disability – The Paul K. Longmore Institute on Disability at San Francisco State University studies and showcases disabled people’s experiences to revolutionize social views.
+• Paul K. Longmore Institute on Disability at San Francisco State University studies and showcases disabled people’s experiences to revolutionize social views.
 Through public education, scholarship and cultural events, the Institute shares disability history and theory, promotes critical thinking and builds a broader community.

 • Center for Inclusive Design and Innovation – CIDI’s mission is to improve the human condition through equal access to technology-based and research-driven information, services, and products for individuals with disabilities.